brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 ## Downsides

 This approach will be making some assumptions about the environment, for example use of git-based processes, automated testing and environment setups.
-Perhaps a future post describing the setup I advocate for and why.
+Perhaps a future post will describe the setup I advocate for and why.

-The cost of running the contracts will likely be attributed to the provider team, not the consumer team.
+The cost of running the contracts will likely be attributed by default to the provider team, not the consumer team.
 That doesn't seem like a big deal, in my experience the internal dbt test suite is way more involved and expensive than the contracts, and there's value in the provider understanding the consumer needs that likely outweighs the cost for an organisation.

 Contracts may effectively duplicate the same tests - not a big deal in my experience.
 You also can't use the declarative tests that dbt provides via YAML schemas, as far as I can tell - there can be only one definition of tests on a column.
 Not something that's caused me any problems in practice so far.

 ## Summary

 I think that consumer-driven contracts are important to run [Data as a Product](https://martinfowler.com/articles/data-mesh-principles.html#DataAsAProduct), one of the four [Data Mesh Principles](https://martinfowler.com/articles/data-mesh-principles.html) (no apologies for being a fan!).
 A neat thing about the approach I've outlined is that the benefits come with no need for additional software, services, or "data plaform".
-I prefer a more "living off the land", using tools I'm already using - in this case source control, a CI system, SQL and  optionally dbt.
+I prefer a more "living off the land" approach, using tools I'm already using - in this case source control, a CI system, SQL and  optionally dbt.
 Less to learn for me, less to learn for everyone I'm working with.

-In the approach outlined here , your consumers have full access to the power of SQL to make their assertions, and whilst dbt streamlines things, it's not strictly necessary that either provider or consumer uses it - the approach hinges on SQL can be adapted to suit your tooling.
+In the approach outlined here, your consumers have full access to the power of SQL to make their assertions, and whilst dbt streamlines things, it's not strictly necessary that either provider or consumer uses it - the approach hinges on SQL can be adapted to suit your tooling.
 I think the only really dbt-specific thing I've used is `ref` - and if you're not using dbt, you'll have your own solution to swap out references if you need to change them as part of your quality assurance.

 A more flexible and powerful approach would have a separate repo for your contract tests.
 It's more to setup and manage, but gives access to the full capabilities and ease of use of dbt for contracts.
 Your consumers can define their queries as models and then make fine-grained assertions for them.
 You can deploy their models into a separate, suitably permissioned schema or database where they can be inspected for additional diagnostic capabilities.